npatel26/Group22-Final-INST377SP2021/README.md

 1. Open repository in VSCode terminal or Terminal application.
 2. Run `npm start`.
 No errors should occur.
 3. The application should now be accessible by going to `http://localhost:3000/` on a web browser.

+## How to run tests
+There are currently no prewritten tests for the application, however you can use Cypress to run your own written tests.

+1. Open 2 terminals.
+(Make sure you are working in the main project directory.)
+2. On one terminal, run `npm start`.
+3. On the other terminal, run `npm test`.

+## Server application APIs